seasketch/geoprocessing/website/docs/tutorials/newproject.md

 Test different sketch and collection scenarios.
 When you find one that errors or does something unexpected, then you can export that sketch to your projects `examples/sketches` directory and run your smoke tests.
 If that succeeds and produces output as expected, then load your storybook and see if you can reproduce in your report client.

-## Expand and Iterate
+## Advanced Features

 There are more advanced features available if you need them.

-## Project Client
+### Project Client

-It has a lot of shortcut methods for working with datsources, geographies, precalc metrics, objectives, etc. It's not meant to be a black box, you can look at what it does.
+It has a lot of shortcut methods for working with datasources, geographies, precalc metrics, objectives, etc.

 [Link to project client ]

 ### Configure Geography

+Import planning boundary datasource and add as geography

 #### Precalc Metrics

 At the very least you should import your planning boundaries, preferably as individual files, or as individual layers within a file package.

-Any file-based format that OGR and GDAL supports out of the box.

 ```sh
 npm run precalc:data